Bias in Large Language Models: Origin, Evaluation, and Mitigation: Bias Evaluation

 Recent work~\cite{wang2024causalbench} emphasizes the importance of robust causal reasoning in LLMs to enhance fairness, arguing that a strong understanding of causal relationships can mitigate biases and reduce hallucinations.
+Beyond fairness, this connection is also important for understanding hallucinations.
+When a prompt is ambiguous or underspecified, biased social associations learned from the training corpus may act as anchors, leading the model to generate stereotype-consistent details even when those details are not supported by the input.
+For example, the model may infer occupations, traits, intentions, or background facts from demographic cues because such associations are statistically frequent in the data, not because they are causally justified in the given context.
+In this sense, some hallucinations can be viewed not merely as factual errors, but as bias-driven distortions in which stereotype-consistent priors fill evidential gaps.
+Stronger causal reasoning may reduce this risk by helping the model distinguish socially correlated attributes from causally relevant information.
 Another study~\cite{banerjee2024all} introduces a dynamic framework that compares outputs across different demographic groups in the same context, improving the fairness of generated text without requiring costly model retraining.
 Additionally, new tools~\cite{cheng2024interactive} for generating and analyzing counterfactuals allow users to explore LLM behavior interactively, ensuring the counterfactuals are both meaningful and grammatically accurate.

 These advancements underscore the power of counterfactual testing in identifying biases in LLMs.
 By systematically altering demographic features in prompts, researchers can evaluate how models treat different groups and ensure equitable outputs across all demographics.